KptnKMan/deploy-kube/docs/setup.md

 # Deploy-Kube Setup Doc

+This doc is intended to:

+* Help you help you bootstrap a working Kubernetes environment using the Terraform code in this repo.

+## Notes - PLEASE READ

-Note: Currently, nearly all setup details are identical to those in the [base vpc template setup doc](https://github.com/KptnKMan/deploy-vpc-aws/blob/master/docs/setup.md).
+* Currently, nearly all setup details are identical to those in the [base vpc template setup doc](https://github.com/KptnKMan/deploy-vpc-aws/blob/master/docs/setup.md).

-Note: Any contradiction of requirements/instructions, use the child templates (THIS TEMPLATE) instructions.
+* Any contradiction of requirements/instructions, use the child templates (THIS TEMPLATE IS A CHILD TEMPLATE) instructions.

 ## Setup Tools